proctorio/json/CONTRIBUTING.md

 ## License

-By contributing to Echovoice.JSON, you agree that your contributions will be licensed under the MIT License.
+By contributing to Proctorio.JSON, you agree that your contributions will be licensed under the Apache License 2.0.